-To apply for readmission after an absence of one year or more, a student must complete an Application for Readmission and return it to the Office of Graduate Admissions.
+To apply for readmission after an absence of one year or more, a student must complete an Application for Readmission and return it to the Office of Graduate & Online Admissions.
+The Clinical Mental Health Counseling Faculty will review the application and make the determination regarding readmission.
+All holds must be cleared prior to readmission.
+To apply for readmission after an absence of six years or more, a student must go through the fall application and interview process.